dave3vans/DreamControl/README.md

 The code is split into various modules.
 Code files and function names begin with the prefix `DC_`, except MIOS32 hooks which begin `APP_`.

+## Plugin
+The audio side of the system is handled by a [VST](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) plugin running in the DAW - in our case, in Cubase's 'Control Room' insert section, but could equally be on the master bus.
+The plugin is written in C++ and uses the excellent JUCE framework.

+To build the plugin, you'll need to:

+ - Download the [JUCE framework](https://shop.juce.com/get-juce).
+It is free for personal use.
+ - Make sure the `JuceLibraryCode` folder is copied to the `/plugin` folder.
+ - Use Visual Studio to build the plugin.

+The plugin handles various audio processing and metering tasks:

+ - 4-band solo, using Linkwitz-Riley IIR crossover filters
+ - MS solo (mono and side band)
+ - 'Loud' mode, using 7 IIR peak filters
+ - Monitor level, mute, dim and reference levels
+ - EBU R128 / ITU 1770 metering - LUFS and True Peak realtime values and max, sent to hardware as MIDI SysEx packet.
+ - Various meter options.

+Some of the controls are mapped directly to the DAW, instead of going through the plugin, such as the fader and channel strip controls, transport controls, and for Cubase, the monitor source and speaker select (handled by Cubase's Control Room).
+For a DAW without the Control Room feature, this routing would need to be done somehow - Apple Logic has the 'environment' which could facilitate this.

+TODO: Make channel strip controls Mackie HUI/Control compliant.

  #
 Copyright © 2018 David Evans.
 Licensed for personal non-commercial use only.